google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Find your fit

 Every setup is different.
-Here's who gets the most value from the 3000 Pro.
+Here's who gets the most value from the HomePower 3000.

 🏠 Home Backup (No 240V)

 Runs a fridge, freezer, well pump (120V), and lights for 24+ hours.
-Perfect for short to medium outages.
+UL-certified UPS protects medical devices.

 🚐 Full-Time RV Living

-Plenty of power for a 30A RV.
-Runs AC, microwave, fridge, and all appliances simultaneously.
+Built-in TT-30 RV port — no adapter.
+Plenty of power for a 30A RV's AC, microwave, fridge, and all appliances.

 🌞 Off-Grid Cabins

-Paired with 1,400W of solar, this becomes a solid off-grid power system for a small cabin.
+Paired with 1,400W of solar, this is a solid off-grid system for a small cabin.

 🔧 Job Sites

-Enough output for most power tools and compressors — without generator noise.
+3,600W handles most power tools and compressors simultaneously — no generator noise.

 🔄 Buy It Once

-If you know 3kWh is exactly what you need and you'll never want more, this is simpler than an expandable system.
+If you know 3kWh is your ceiling, this is simpler and more powerful than expandable alternatives.

 Who Should Look Elsewhere

-If you need 240V output, look at the Anker SOLIX F3800 Plus or Bluetti Apex 300.
-If you think you might need more than 3kWh later, buy the Jackery Explorer 2000 Plus (expandable to 24kWh).
-If you want the fastest charging, look at EcoFlow.
+If you need 240V output, look at the Anker SOLIX F3800 or Bluetti Apex 300.
+If you might need more than 3kWh later, buy the Jackery Explorer 2000 Plus (expandable to 24kWh).
+If you need the fastest charging, look at EcoFlow.

 Image Placement 05

-3000 Pro in a home, RV, or off-grid cabin setup
+HomePower 3000 in a home, RV, or off-grid cabin setup

 Click to upload